cariad/earth/README.md

   images = "/images"

 [params.opengraph]
-# Accessible text for your OpenGraph image.
-# Optional and defaults to your site's name if an image is specified.
-alt = "Danny Sausages"

-# Path to your OpenGraph image.
-Do not prefix with a slash if your "baseURL"
+# Name of the image in your images page bundle.
-# ends with one.
-Optional and defaults to no OpenGraph image.
+# Optional and defaults to no OpenGraph image.
-image = "opengraph.png"
+image = "opengraph"

 [params.sideNav]
   # Title of the page list in the sidebar.